 The cultural demands of consumers are another area that presents an opportunity concerning businesses and environmental issues.
 Consumers are increasingly opting to align themselves with companies that have a strong positive environmental mission.
 Business leaders taking action to mitigate risks involved with environmental issues and promoting sustainable practices will benefit the company.
 Marketing campaigns are being used as a platform to inform the public of the efforts companies are making to address environmental issues.
 They are also being used to inform the public of efforts that are planned for the future.

-In Closing: Environmental Action is Good for All, Especially Businesses
+Environmental Action is Good for All, Especially Businesses